OSI model: History

 The concept of a seven-layer model was provided by the work of Charles Bachman at Honeywell Information Systems.
-Various aspects of OSI design evolved from experiences with the NPL network, ARPANET, CYCLADES, EIN, and the International Networking Working Group (IFIP WG6.1).
+Various aspects of OSI design evolved from experiences with the NPL network, ARPANET, CYCLADES, EIN, and the International Network Working Group (IFIP WG6.1).
 In this model, a networking system was divided into layers.
 Within each layer, one or more entities implement its functionality.
 Each entity interacted directly only with the layer immediately beneath it and provided facilities for use by the layer above it.

 The OSI standards documents are available from the ITU-T as the X.200 series of recommendations.
 Some of the protocol specifications were also available as part of the ITU-T X series.
 The equivalent ISO/IEC standards for the OSI model were available from ISO.
 Not all are free of charge.

 OSI was an industry effort, attempting to get industry participants to agree on common network standards to provide multi-vendor interoperability.
 It was common for large networks to support multiple network protocol suites, with many devices unable to interoperate with other devices because of a lack of common protocols.
 For a period in the late 1980s and early 1990s, engineers, organizations and nations became polarized over the issue of which standard, the OSI model or the Internet protocol suite, would result in the best and most robust computer networks.
 However, while OSI developed its networking standards in the late 1980s, TCP/IP came into widespread use on multi-vendor networks for internetworking.

 The OSI model is still used as a reference for teaching and documentation; however, the OSI protocols originally conceived for the model did not gain popularity.
 Some engineers argue the OSI reference model is still relevant to cloud computing.
-Others say the original OSI model doesn't fit today's networking protocols and have suggested instead a simplified approach.
+Others say the original OSI model does not fit today's networking protocols and have suggested instead a simplified approach.

 Definitions

 Communication protocols enable an entity in one host to interact with a corresponding entity at the same layer in another host.
-Service definitions, like the OSI model, abstractly describe the functionality provided to a layer N by a layer N−1, where N is one of the seven layers of protocols operating in the local host.
+Service definitions, like the OSI model, abstractly describe the functionality provided to a layer N by a layer N−1, where N is one of the seven layers of protocols operating in the local host (with N=1 being the most basic layer, often represented at the bottom of a list).

 At each level N, two entities at the communicating devices (layer N peers) exchange protocol data units (PDUs) by means of a layer N protocol.
 Each PDU contains a payload, called the service data unit (SDU), along with protocol-related headers or footers.

 Data processing by two communicating OSI-compatible devices proceeds as follows: